Free school meals

 Huggg food vouchers for school holidays

-Children who get free school meals are eligible for Huggg food vouchers during school holidays.
-Children who qualify for early years funding because they are from a low-income household can also get them.
+Children who receive free meals get Huggg food vouchers during school holidays.
+Children who get early years funding because their family has a low income can also get them at Christmas, Easter, and summer holidays.

-The amount depends on the length of the holiday, but it is at least £15 for half term and at least £30 for longer holidays.
-The vouchers are funded by central government as part of the Household Support Fund.
+The amount depends on the holiday but is at least £15 for half-term and at least £30 for longer holidays.
+The government pays for the vouchers through the Household Support Fund.

 How to get a Huggg voucher

-If you have already received your voucher, but are unsure how to use it, you can find helpful guides on the Huggg website: How do I use my voucher?
+If you have a voucher but don’t know how to use it, you can find help on the Huggg website: How do I use my voucher?

-If you think you are eligible but haven’t received a voucher, please contact your school, college or provider first.
+If you think you should get a voucher but haven't got one, contact your school or setting first.

 Stay healthy